Dollar powers to 29-month high, stocks stay standing despite weak data

 The yen was slightly weaker at 108.24 yen to the dollar JPY=, not far from last month's low of 108.48 too.

-Gold also fell to a two-month low as the stronger greenback took its toll on metals markets, It was last trading at $1,468.50 per ounce XAU=.
+Gold also fell to a two-month low as the stronger greenback took its toll on metals markets, It was last trading at $1,468.50 per ounce.

 Oil prices rebounded, however, after data showed production at the world’s largest oil producers fell in the third quarter.
 It also came after a sizeable 8% drop over the last few months.